Skip to main content

 1.

-Theoretical models of probability require knowledge of all the possible outcomes, or considerable data where those outcomes are not countable.
-In some ‘controlled’ situations, it is possible to list all the outcomes using systematic strategies, like drawing tree diagrams.
+Theoretical models of probability require knowledge of all the possible outcomes or considerable data where those outcomes are not countable.
+In some "controlled" situations, it is possible to list all the outcomes using systematic strategies, like drawing tree diagrams.

 2.

-Growing patterns are one way to support the learning of relations, mappings between values for one variable and values of another variable.
+Growing patterns are one way to support the learning of relations, mappings between values for one variable and the values of another variable.
 Attending to the spatial structure of patterns can support students notice the properties of the shapes in the pattern that change and those that stay constant.

 3.